30-Minute Quick Chicken Brine Recipe

 Step-by-Step Brining Process

-The brining procedure is easy but needs attention to detail for the finest results.
-Start by combining the brine solution in a non-reactive container like glass or food-grade plastic.
-Avoid aluminum or copper containers, since these might react with the salt.
+The brining procedure is straightforward but requires attention to detail for optimal results.
+Combine the brine solution in a non-reactive container like glass or food-grade plastic.
+Avoid using aluminum or copper containers, which may react with the salt.

 Begin with cold water, then add salt and sugar, stirring until thoroughly dissolved.
 Add your choice of aromatics and spices.
 Smashed garlic cloves, crushed peppercorns, bay leaves, and lemon slices all work nicely.
 For an Asian-inspired taste, consider adding sliced ginger and star anise.

-Once your brine is combined, immerse the chicken pieces fully.
+Once your brine is combined, fully immerse the chicken pieces.
 If the chicken floats, set a small plate on top to keep it immersed.
-Then chill the jar for 30 minutes.
-Don’t keep it out at room temperature, since this might stimulate bacterial development.
+Then, chill the jar for 30 minutes.
+Please don’t keep it at room temperature, which may stimulate bacterial growth.

-After 30 minutes, take the chicken from the brine and rinse it well under cold water.
+After 30 minutes, remove the chicken from the brine and rinse it thoroughly under cold running water.
 This eliminates extra salt from the surface.
-Pat the chicken totally dry with paper towels before cooking.
-This step is critical for attaining nice browning on the chicken.
+Pat the chicken dry with paper towels before cooking.
+This step is crucial for achieving a nice browning on the chicken.

 Brine Variations for Different Flavors